 For her dissertation, she is conducting multiyear ethnographic fieldwork in a poor, depopulated neighborhood in Northwest Detroit.
 She is looking at the challenges and inequalities that come with “greening” initiatives as a way to fight blight, and revitalize poor neighborhoods.

 Her research has been funded by the National Science Foundation, and the Princeton University Program in American Studies.
-She has published an article in Theory in Society based on previous ethnographic research with dumpster divers in New York City.
+She has published an article in Theory and Society based on previous ethnographic research with dumpster divers in New York City.

 Cornelissen is a first-generation college student, and is originally from Dongen, a town in the south of the Netherlands.